State of the Planet

 COMING CLEAN | Technology to filter microplastics from washing machines, New York City | ONGOING thru 2025

-Recent research shows that a major source of micro- and nanoplastic pollution is washing of clothes; geochemist Beizhan Yan says a single three-pound load of laundry sends hundreds of thousands of particles into sewers.
-Municipal waste-treatment systems are not set up to deal with them, so he and colleagues are developing filtration systems to remove them from home and commercial washing machines.
+Recent research shows that a major source of micro- and nanoplastic pollution in water is washing of clothes; a single three-pound load of laundry sends hundreds of thousands of particles into sewers, and municipal waste-treatment systems are not set up to filter them out.
+Geochemist Beizhan Yan and colleagues are now developing systems to remove them directly from the wastewater of home and commercial washing machines.
 Tests are being carried out at Columbia-owned dorms and/or apartment buildings.
 Story on the project

 Salvaging tree rings from old framing timbers during a building demolition in downtown Manhattan